equinor/ert/docs/source/creating_custom_jobs.rst

 --------

 This section outlines a few examples of jobs you might want to implement.
-These examples are focussed on manipulating the optimizers output values concerning well priority
+These examples are focussed on manipulating the optimizers output values concerning well priority.

 All examples assume you have the following python dictionary in memory: